 For extreme weather, it may be nice if they have some shelter or shade to keep themselves more comfortable.
 They will also need regular parasite control and vaccinations, for potential problems such as leptospirosis.

 Over the last decade or so, the numbers of Miniature Belted Galloways have risen significantly, and so has the demand for them for small farms.
-They’re really well-suited for small family farms.
+They do really well on small family farms.

 Dexter Mini Cow

 Modern Dexter miniature cows trace their ancestry to a 1750 herd of sturdy Irish mountain cattle that was assembled by an agent of Lord Hawarden, and his name was Mr. Dexter.